"It's like finding Oxford in Wisconsin."

 Crystal’s first book, Writing Performances: The Stages of Dorothy L. Sayers (Palgrave 2004), was granted the Barbara Reynolds Award for best Sayers scholarship in 2009 by the international Dorothy L. Sayers Society.
 Sayers also informs her next two books, How Postmodernism Serves (My) Faith and Changing Signs of Truth (IVP Academic 2006 & 2012), which explore the relationship between cultural studies and Christianity.
 Crystal’s fourth book, Salvation from Cinema: The Medium Is the Message (Routledge 2016), assesses the field of “religion and film,” encouraging people of faith to acquaint themselves with film theory in order to better understand movies—not only as cultural statements but also as works of art.

-The Rev. Dr. Michael Cover is an Associate Professor in the Theology Department of Marquette University in Milwaukee, Wisconsin.
+The Rev. Dr. Michael Cover is Henri de Lubac Chair in Theology and an Associate Professor in the Theology Department of Marquette University in Milwaukee, Wisconsin.
 Cover specializes in New Testament and early Judaism, particularly the Pauline letters, Philo of Alexandria, and their reception in early Christianity.
 His articles appear (or are forthcoming) in the Harvard Theological Review, the Journal of Biblical Literature, and the Studia Philonica Annual.
 His first book, Lifting the Veil: 2 Cor 3:7-18 in Light of Jewish Homiletic and Commentary Traditions (De Gruyter, 2015), examines Paul’s biblical interpretation in the Corinthian Correspondence.
 Current research interests include the study of echoes of classical tragedy and comedy in the New Testament.

 He is also working on a book-length commentary on Philo of Alexandria’s allegorical treatise, De mutatione nominum, for the Brill Philo of Alexandria Commentary Series (PACS).
 Michael has been a Lilly Postdoctoral Fellow in the Humanities and was awarded the 2017 Paul J. Achtemeier Award for New Testament Scholarship.